MoneyFi-fund/moneyFi-SDK/README.md

 Creates or registers a user in the MoneyFi backend.

 **Parameters**
-- `payload: CreateUserPayload` → User creation data including address and optional referral code
+- `payload: CreateUserPayload` → User creation data including address.

 **Returns**
 - `Promise<User>` → User object with registration details